neetjn/mongoengine-practice/README.md

-# mongoengine-practice
+# py-blog

-Practice with mongoengine for Python.
+This is a practice/example project for learning how to use mongoengine effectively.